Squadseis/Projeto-recode/README.md

 # Projeto-recode
-# Estrura do projeto futuro
+# Estrura do projeto futuro!